-- 7. Attach jumper wires to the motor wires.
+- Attach jumper wires to the motor wires.
 Connect the other ends of the jumper leads to the 10VDC-14VDC source.
-If the awning moves in the wrong direction, reverse the leads.
+If the awning moves in the wrong direction, reverse the leads. - 2.

-Hold Wires Outside of Channel When Arm is Closing, - 8.
 Maintain contact throughout the retraction process. - Hold the wires from the motor on the outside of the channel while closing the awning.
-This provides access for opening the awning. - 10.
-When power is restored, use the jumper wires and extend the awning to access the cable disconnects.
+This provides access for opening the awning. - When power is restored, use the jumper wires and extend the awning to access the cable disconnects.
 Re-attach the disconnects and secure in the arm channel.